dyan-dy/dyan-dy.github.io/_pages/about.md

 Thanks to the great opportunities offered by [Copenhagen Legal Tech Lab](https://jura.ku.dk/legaltechlab/) and [KU Lighthouse](https://lighthouse.ku.dk/), our team ranked first for two consecutive years in the hackathon events.
 By incorporating multi-dimensional perspectives from Legal Compliance, Financial Instruments, Regional Policies, and Cutting-edge Technology, we provided innovative solutions in the fields of Decentralized Finance and Sustainable Development.

-Drawing on my interdisciplinary background, I affirm the significance of Epistemic Pluralism and Global South Epistemologies.
+Drawing on my interdisciplinary background, I affirm the significance of Transplatform Knowledge Production, Epistemic Pluralism and Global South Epistemologies.

 <!-- Drawing on my interdisciplinary background, I value the significance of Epistemic Pluralism, which encompasses concepts such as Decoloniality, Multilingualism, Pluriversality, Transcultural/Transregional/Transorganizational/Transplatform Knowledge Production, and Global South Epistemologies.  -->